 Rachel Capps is a brain stem stroke survivor and Plan Partners customer who’s on the journey to walk and talk again.
 Following up on her book ‘Spades of Determination: A Locked-In Journey’, Rachel is now sharing her experiences with the NDIS in a series of guest blog posts for Plan Partners.

 Blog #1: How to make the NDIS work for you

-Whether you’re new to the NDIS or have been a participant for some years, you might wonder: How can I make the NDIS work for me?
+Whether you’re new to the NDIS or have been a participant for some years, you might wonder: How can I make it work for me?
 How do I stop feeling overwhelmed, frustrated, or even fed up?